Author’s Note: To those paying attention you may see a subtle nod to Neon Genesis Evangelion.

 This went on for decades as more Human 2.0s were created by the Midas Corporation.
 The leaders made the final decision to leave the Sol System when several of their kind were attacked and killed by a violent mob somewhere on Mars.
 That had been the last straw for Midas Corp., and they appealed to the government for a colony ship.
 At the time, the leaders of the Human Federation were all too willing to let the so-called “Golden Touched” leave.
 It was deemed better to let them leave the solar system than to risk outright civil war.

 The Midasian leaders pooled the resources of their ten million or so people to purchase an FTL capable colony ship and four old frigates for escort.
 Automating the ships’ systems to find a habitable star system far away from the rest of humanity, they went into cold sleep and left the Human Federation, never to return.
 After almost six years of travel their ships’ hyper drives and life support systems began to fail.
 By that time dozens, if not hundreds of star systems had been rejected by the computers’ programming; the worlds were too hot, too cold, or otherwise not viable for human habitation, modified or not.
 The automated systems woke the crews and the leaders.
 Upon realizing that their systems were dangerously close to failing, they chose the nearest habitable star system.

 The first thing they did upon entering their new star system was run a detailed analysis of it.
 They found that the star system was quite poor in the heavy metals necessary for much of a spacefaring industry.
-Midas II, the only habitable world, was a mostly arid planet much bigger than Terra, with only forty percent surface water contained in what other planets would call inland seas rather than true oceans, a gravity field of 1.5 G, and two moons.
+Midas II, the only habitable world, was a mostly arid planet much bigger than Terra, with only forty percent surface water contained in rivers, lakes and inland seas rather than true oceans, a gravity field of 1.5 G, and two moons.
 Its axial tilt was minimal, much like Sirius One, but Midas II was a much warmer and dryer world than the tropical resort paradise that the Sirius Corporation founded.